-Under the Associated Elastic IP's section click [Associate] next to the VIPs private IP address (10.0.0.22 in this case), if no Elastic IP's are available, use the Allocate New Elastic IP button to add one e) Enable Internet Connectivity via the Load Balancer for the Real Servers (if required)
+2. Under the Associated Elastic IP's section click [Associate] next to the VIPs private IP address (10.0.0.22 in this case), if no Elastic IP's are available, use the Allocate New Elastic IP button to add one

 If EIP(s) are associated with secondary IP's, you MUST also associate an EIP with the primary IP on the instance.
-Please refer to page 10 for more details.
+Please refer to page 9 for more details.